Rade58/r3f-3d-text/README.md

 but these matcaps we load from cdn so don't use it for production

 For production, download actual texture from mentioned site, and use `useTexture` hook to load it from public folder

+In terms of size, you should use `256` which is more than enough

+You should try to use smallest possible size that still looks good